A look at the CV of a quality, Filipino Accountant

 Skills and qualifications.
 Accountancy is one of the top University courses in the Philippines.
 Each year, 7000 to 8000 new Certified Public Accountants (CPAs) are added to the roster of the Professional Regulatory Board of Accountancy.
 Based on their records, there are 188,203 CPAs in the Philippines as of 2018.
 Filipino CPAs can also become associate members of the Australian CPA.
 The two CPA associations signed a member pathway agreement in November 2015, facilitating the certification of Filipino financial professionals.

 Seamless communication.
 There’s no language barrier between Australian clients and their Filipino staff.
 The Philippines is one of the largest English-speaking countries in the world with a 97.5% literacy rate.
-The country was colonised by America for 50 years and they implemented the American public education system so all children had to go to school.
+As a former American colony, the Philippines implemented the American public education system so all children had to go to school.
 This is why Filipinos are intent on finishing their studies and earning a University degree.
 To this day, English is the primary language of instruction in schools, with some having an “English only” policy so students become confident and fluent in expressing themselves in English.

 The fact that Filipinos have neutral accents is a bonus!

 Cost savings.
-Australian accounting firms hire top caliber candidates for back end services and even top management positions.
+Accounting firms hire top caliber candidates for back end services and even top management positions.
 They primarily want to bridge the talent gap in the industry and be able to scale their operations as needed.
-While not the ONLY reason, it is undeniable that businesses benefit from lower labour costs in the Philippines.
-LinkedIn places the average salary of an Australian senior accountant at A$77,000 per year.
+While not the ONLY reason, it is undeniable that businesses benefit from lower labor costs in the Philippines.
+For example, in the case of Australia, LinkedIn places the average salary of an Australian senior accountant at A$77,000 per year.
 On the other hand, an accountant with Brian’s skills and experience receives A$35,748 per year on average.

 The cost savings helps small to medium Accounting firms invest in other areas of the business – be that risk management, marketing or otherwise.